argoproj/argo-events/docs/tutorials/04-standard-k8s-resources.md

-# Standard K8s Resources
+# Trigger Standard K8s Resources
 In the previous sections, you saw how to trigger the Argo workflows.
 In this tutorial, you will see how to trigger Pod and Deployment.

-Similarly you can trigger any standard Kubernetes resources.
+**Note:** You can trigger any standard Kubernetes object.

 Having the ability to trigger standard Kubernetes resources is quite powerful as provides an avenue to set up pipelines for existing workloads.